Learn how a SIP server works with VAX VOIP - SIP VoIP Explained

 Beyond the basic management of voice calls, SIP is also responsible for facilitating additional call features that enhance the user experience.
 Call transfers, hold functionality, call forwarding, and other advanced features are made possible through SIP’s signaling capabilities.

-What is SIP VoIP - Voice vs. Multimedia communication
+SIP VoIP: Voice vs. Multimedia

 VoIP originally focused on voice communication, but SIP has enabled it to expand into multimedia communication.
 Thanks to SIP, VoIP now supports: